yashumani/Gen-AI-demo/Value Prompt.md

 - Explicit clarity in defining comparisons and implications.

 **Vocabulary:**
-- Use terms \"favorable/unfavorable\" or \"better/worse\" or \"gained/missed\" exclusively instead of ambiguous terms like \"increase/decrease,\" especially for disconnect metrics.
+- Use terms "favorable/unfavorable" or "better/worse" or "gained/missed" exclusively instead of ambiguous terms like "increase/decrease," especially for disconnect metrics.
 - Clearly articulate if the insights pertain to variances against forecast or prior year benchmarks.

 **Content Expectations:**
-- **Top 5 Takeaways:** Provide clearly bulletized top 5 takeaways separately for each table (Core Value Brands, Gross Adds, Disconnects, Net Adds), identifying the most impactful insights.
+- **Top 5 Takeaways per Table:** Provide clearly bulletized top 5 takeaways identifying the most impactful insights for each of the specified tables.
 - **Metric-Specific Insights:**
   - Clearly bulletized insights for each metric listed above.
   - Explicitly illustrate interdependencies between metrics (e.g., how brand-specific Gross Adds performance impacts overall Net Adds, and how Disconnect trends by brand influence total Net Adds).
-  - Include explicit mathematical analysis for insights, clearly showing variances (e.g., \"Disconnects missed their forecast by (20.0K), driven primarily by Brand X’s unfavorable variance of (15.0K)\").
+  - Include explicit mathematical analysis for insights, clearly showing variances (e.g., "Disconnects missed their forecast by (20.0K), driven primarily by Brand X’s unfavorable variance of (15.0K)").
   - Explicitly reference benchmarks (forecast vs. prior year).
   - Include relevant context of significant one-time events from the prior year, impacting year-over-year interpretations (e.g., promotional events, market disruptions).